Fuz7/odin-battleship/script.md

 ## Neco Chaos Wins

-Neco Chaos: Mwahaha!
-Victory is mine, Neco-Arc!
-Your cute tricks are worthless against true chaos!
+Neco Chaos: Mwahaha!  tricks are worthless against true chaos!

 Neco-Arc: Nyaa~!
 You may have won this time, but I’ll be back to claw my way to victory!